This version of this game contains the following features:

 What was not tested

-Skin and levelset creation, didn't extensively tested.
+Skin and levelset creation, didn't tested as thoroughly.

 |Operating system||Test date||Wine version||Installs?||Runs?||Used|